KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 You have seen some examples of extension methods, how they can be tested, and how they impact testability of a code in which they are consumed.
 If you want to write extension methods which are always good citizens following rules are for you:

 - keep your extension methods simple - they should not be complicated
-- remember that extension method cannot be mocked - unit tests for class which is using it will test both this class logic and extension method's logic
+- remember that the extension method cannot be mocked - unit tests for a class which is using it will test both this class logic and extension method's logic
 - create extension methods to enrich types not to alter their behavior
 - do not create a new object inside extension methods
 - remember about code which will be using it - if you will be able to unit test it means you've done a great job